hslynn/oneDGR_octave/README.md

     * paragamma1?

 * How to combine freezing incoming characteristic fields condition with filter?
-    * Adjusting rhs(vmapO) actually affect all the values of the outermost cell;
+    * Adjusting U(vmapO) will actually affect the deriU in outermost cell, even though the nodes' values are the same;
-    * If we apply freezing condition first, then applying the filter will introduce instabilities(known from test);
+    * If we apply freezing condition first, then applying the filter will introduce instabilities(known from tests);
     *